LibertyDSNP/spec/pages/Messages/Identifiers.md

 ## Purpose

-1. Describe a means of uniquely identifying DSNP content messages
+1. Describe a means of uniquely identifying DSNP content messages.
-1. Describe potential extensions of identifiers for the future
+1. Describe potential extensions of identifiers for the future.

 ## Assumptions